sagars01/DSA_Zero_To_Hero/src/Backtracking/Readme.md

 7. Subsets II
 8. N-Queens

 The code for these problems are there in the current directory.
-Once, you are comfortable with all these problems.
-I believe you can tackle any problem related to backtracking in the future.
+Once, you are comfortable with all these problems, I believe you can tackle any problem related to backtracking in the future.

 I hope you find the content useful.